Union Street station (BMT Fourth Avenue Line): 1990s

 In addition to upgrading the same elements that were replaced in the previous overhaul, floors and track wall tiling, the public announcement system, and safety treads along platform edges and track-beds were replaced.
 It also included an art installation by Emmett Wigglesworth called CommUnion.
 It features twenty-two panels of various designs in the recessed area of the platform tiles above the station signs and other designs on the openings in the track walls.

 Proposed accessibility

 As part of the 2015–2019 Metropolitan Transportation Authority Capital Program, $300 million was allocated to enhance station access and provide ADA-accessibility at 15 stations chosen by New York City.
 Four stations were being evaluated for such improvements, including the Union Street station.

-In 2019, development firm Avery Hall Investments offered to pay $11 million for a new entrance to the southbound platform, including an elevator, as part of the development of a 17-story building on the northwestern corner of Fourth Avenue and Union Street.
+In 2019, development firm Avery Hall Investments offered to pay $11 million for a new entrance to the southbound platform, including an elevator, as part of the development of a 17-story building on the northwestern corner of Fourth Avenue and Union Street (651 Union Street).
 In exchange, the developers would be able to add 50000 ft2 of space to their building.
 In late March 2022, 204 4th Avenue LLC submitted an application for the new easement entrance to the New York City government.